mortend/xbash/README.md

 npm install xbash
 ```

-This will install `xbash`, `xcurl` and `xunzip`.
+This will install `xbash`, a cross-platform wrapper around `bash`.

+The wrapper will make sure that also `curl` and `unzip` are available inside `bash`, making this package useful for developing [cross-platform installers](https://github.com/mortend/android-build-tools) among other things.

-On Windows, these wrappers will look for your [Git for Windows] installation and run commands from there.
+* On Windows, the wrapper finds your [Git for Windows] installation and will prefer to run commands from there.

-If [Git for Windows] isn't found, and the commands aren't otherwise found, the wrappers will provide instructions on how to install this.
+* If a [Git for Windows] installation isn't found, and all mentioned commands aren't otherwise found, the wrapper will provide instructions on how to install [Git for Windows].

-Since [Git for Windows] is popular, this package gives you a reasonably portable way to use these commands, in JavaScript or from command-line.
+* Since [Git for Windows] is popular, this package gives you a reasonably portable way to use these commands, in JavaScript or from command-line.

 [Git for Windows]: https://git-scm.com/downloads